-We lost our way and all communication signals somewhere up in highlands where cows and sheep were grazing.
+We lost our way and all communication signals somewhere up in highlands where wild horses rested and cows were grazing.
 We’ve been climbing for several hours on a shepherd’s trail hoping that the next turn would bring us to an inn or the shepherd.
 But night was approaching bringing the cold and fog.
 We were getting desperate.

 Tony must be worried.
 The last time Irene spoke to him was hours ago.
 Can’t remember how we could have strayed except we did.